jmneto/CosmosQMetrics/README.md

 # Usage:

-Create a configurationJSON document with the required information to connect and execute your query
+1. Create a configuration JSON document with the required information to connect and execute your query

 Example: